 If you want a more guided help, follow my Pinterest feed where I have gathered all things for you!

 4. Read books

-I have to be honest, I didn’t really do this one.
-There is just one book I read and it is ‘The life-changing magic of tidying up’ by Mari Kondo.
-And I didn’t even finish it completely.
+I have to be honest, I don’t read that many books..
+I read ‘The life-changing magic of tidying up’ by Mari Kondo and I am currently reading ‘Clutterfree with kids‘ by Joshua Becker.
 But if you are a fan of reading books, than I would highly recommend to search for books in your local library!
 A library is great for many reasons, but the number one reason is not having to pay for the books and have a bookcase full of books you haven’t read yet.

 5. Listen to podcasts

 This is something I recently discovered and I love it.
 I am currently subscribed to the minimalists and they share a lot of podcasts about minimalsm.
 They also share the podcasts on YouTube.

 Another podcast I recently discovered is The art of decluttering When you click on the link you will go to their website and you can listen to their podcasts through the site, plus find some additional information.
 They are truly helpful and they declutter one area at a time!